 “So how was it?
 Did you have fun?” asked Helene as she pulled their old pickup onto the two-lane country road that bordered the front of Kuhaylah Arabians.

 “Mom, I had fun.
 I wish you wouldn’t interrogate me.”

-Helene sighed and then said, “My new boss, Mr. Singh, invited us for dinner tonight.”
+Helene sighed, “My new boss, Mr. Singh, invited us for dinner tonight.”